 - When the water is at a steady, rolling boil, throw in the dried lime, raisins, and the handful of dried elderberries.
 Cover the pot, turn off the stove and remove the stockpot from heat.

 - Let it wait for about 15 minutes, and then add the honey and stir well to dissolve.
 Let it cool down for a bit, and then set the funnel in the neck of the carboy and pour in everything – the hot honey water (also known as must), ginger, and berries.

-- Pour in water until the must is up to the neck of the carboy.
+- Pour in water until the must is up to the bottom of the handle/neck of the carboy.

 - Add in the bung and the airlock to keep everything clean.